Environment & place

 Bathing waters are designated where people are expected to be swimming and there is no permanent bathing prohibition or other advice against bathing in place.
 They are classified from Excellent to Poor, based on water quality.
 Water quality here is monitored during the bathing season by SEPA, with daily forecasts published on their website.

-Fisherrow Sands has lost its bathing water designation for the 2020 season due to five consecutive years of an average 'Poor' rating.
-This was due to a combination of short-term pollution events associated with heavy rainfall and other factors, including dog and gull fouling.
+Fisherrow Sands lost its bathing water designation in 2020 due to five consecutive years of an average 'Poor' rating.
+This bathing water is subject to short term pollution when heavy rainfall occurs.
+Pollution risks include storm water sewage and surface water drainage.
+DNA tracing indicates that human, dog and gull sources are contributing to faecal pollution of the bathing water.
 There is a risk that short-term pollution could occur here up to two days after heavy rainfall.
 SEPA and Scottish Water are currently carrying out improvement works in the area to address this.
 You can find out more through SEPA’s website, here.

 Tides: 0-500 m from the water’s edge